beginning of content

 Heart arrhythmias

-If your heart is beating in an unusual way, go immediately to your nearest emergency department or call triple zero (000) and ask for an ambulance.
+If your heart is beating in an unusual way and you are concerned, go immediately to your nearest emergency department or call triple zero (000) and ask for an ambulance.

 What are heart arrhythmias?

 An arrhythmia is a heart condition where your heart beats abnormally.
-This is due to a problem with the electrical signals that coordinates your heartbeats.
-The heart may beat too fast, too slow, or irregularly.
+Your heart may beat too quickly, too slowly, or irregularly.
+This usually happens because of a problem with the electrical signals that control how your heart beats.

 What are some types of heart arrhythmias?